-Spasticity is when your muscles become stiff and hard to move.
+Spasticity is when your muscles become stiff, making it hard to move.
 It can happen to any part of your body, but it most commonly affects your legs.
 It can range from having a little stiffness to a total inability to stand or walk.

-A minor bout of spasticity might involve a feeling of tightness or tension.
+A minor case of spasticity might involve a feeling of tightness or tension.
 But severe spasticity can be painful and incapacitating.

 These are the two most common types of spasticity in MS:

-Flexor spasticity: This type affects the muscles on the backs of your upper legs (hamstrings) or the top of your upper thighs (hip flexors).
+- Flexor spasticity.
+This type affects the muscles on the back of your upper legs (hamstrings) or the top of your upper thighs (hip flexors).
 It’s an involuntary bending of the knees and hips toward your chest.

-Extensor spasticity: This type has to do with the muscles on the front (quadriceps) and inside (adductors) of your upper leg.
-It keeps your knees and hips straight, but pressed together or even crossed at your ankles.
+- Extensor spasticity.
+This type involves the muscles on the front (quadriceps) and inside (adductors) of your upper legs.
+It keeps your knees and hips straight but pressed together — or even crossed — at your ankles.

-You can experience one or both types.
+You can have one or both types.
 They’re treated the same way.
 You can also experience spasticity in your arms, but it’s not as common in people with MS.

-If spasticity is becoming a problem, you’ll need to work with your doctor to come up with a treatment plan.
+If spasticity is becoming a problem, you’ll need to work with your doctor to create a treatment plan.

-Your doctor will probably start out by suggesting simple stretching and other exercises, which may include:
+Your doctor will probably start out by suggesting simple stretching and other supportive activities, which may include: